How to Handle the Process of a Divorce: What Experts Won’t Tell You

 What happens if your spouse doesn’t respond

-Throughout these procedural steps, maintaining detailed records of all documents, communications, and deadlines creates an essential foundation for navigating the process efficiently and minimizing potential complications.
+Be aware that courts often allow respondents to “set aside” defaults if they can demonstrate good cause for their failure to respond.
+Throughout these procedural steps, maintaining detailed records of all documents, communications, and deadlines creates an essential foundation for navigating the process efficiently.

 Temporary Orders and Negotiation Tactics